xiongyihui/LinkIt_Smart_7688/README.md

 There is a bug in mpegaudioparse of the package gst1-mod-audioparsers, which causes that the GMediaRender can't play mp3 files.

-The result is that the command `gst-launch-1.0 filesrc location=/path/to/music.mp3 ! map ! alsasink` works but the command `gst-launch-1.0 playbin uri=file:///path/to/music.mp3` doesn't.
+The result is that the command `gst-launch-1.0 filesrc location=/path/to/music.mp3 ! mad ! alsasink` works but the command `gst-launch-1.0 playbin uri=file:///path/to/music.mp3` doesn't.